Ricker wavelet

 is the negative normalized second derivative of a Gaussian function, i.e., up to scale and normalization, the second Hermite function.
 It is a special case of the family of continuous wavelets (wavelets used in a continuous wavelet transform) known as Hermitian wavelets.
-The Ricker wavelet is frequently employed to model seismic data, and as a broad spectrum source term in computational electrodynamics.
-It is usually only referred to as the Mexican hat wavelet in the Americas, due to taking the shape of a sombrero when used as a 2D image processing kernel.
-It is also known as the Marr wavelet for David Marr.
+The Ricker wavelet is frequently employed to model seismic data and as a broad-spectrum source term in computational electrodynamics.

 The multidimensional generalization of this wavelet is called the Laplacian of Gaussian function.
-In practice, this wavelet is sometimes approximated by the difference of Gaussians (DoG) function, because the DoG is separable and can therefore save considerable computation time in two or more dimensions.
-The scale normalized Laplacian (in $L_1$-norm) is frequently used as a blob detector and for automatic scale selection in computer vision applications; see Laplacian of Gaussian and scale space.
+In practice, this wavelet is sometimes approximated by the difference of Gaussians (DoG) function, because the DoG is separable.
+It can therefore save considerable computation time in two or more dimensions.
+The scale-normalized Laplacian (in $L_1$-norm) is frequently used as a blob detector and for automatic scale selection in computer vision applications; see Laplacian of Gaussian and scale space.
 The relation between this Laplacian of the Gaussian operator and the difference-of-Gaussians operator is explained in appendix A in Lindeberg (2015).
-The Mexican hat wavelet can also be approximated by derivatives of cardinal B-splines.
+Derivatives of cardinal B-splines can also approximate the Mexican hat wavelet.